harthur/classifier/README.md

 The first argument to `train()` can be a string of text or an array of words, the second argument can be any category name you want.

+#### Note
+If this classifier doesn't work well on your dataset after tweaking the parameters, try the [natural classifier](https://github.com/NaturalNode/natural).
+It doesn't have a Redis backend, but will work better on some datasets.

 # using in node
 If you have [node](http://nodejs.org/) you can install with [npm](http://github.com/isaacs/npm):